raj-298585/namaste-react/QA.md

 * `async` and defer attributes for script tag allows the execution of script wrt to the HTML parsing execution.
 * `async` attribute pauses the execution of HTML parsing while script is running, where as `defer` allows the script to run only after the HTML parsing is completely done.

+### 9.What is lifting the state up?
+Sometimes the state of multiple components have to be changed together.
+In this case, remove the state of those two components and move it to the immediate ancestor of those components, and pass it down to them via props.
+This process is called 'lifting the state' up.
+* Ex: According with more than one panel